PRES update regarding COVID-19 vaccination in children with rheumatic diseases

 Covid-19 in rheumatic patients

-In general, the occurrence and clinical presentation of COVID-19 among children with rheumatic diseases (RD) do not differ from that of the general population; with the primary risk of cardiovascular diseases.
-Studies analyzing the risk-factors for hospitalization among 3,000 adult patients with RD from 40 countries, based on data from the Global Rheumatology Alliance, found an increased risk for hospitalization (46%) and death (9%) among SLE and vasculitis patients.
+In general, the occurrence and clinical presentation of COVID-19 among children with rheumatic diseases (RD) does not differ from that of the general population; Studies analyzing the risk-factors for hospitalization among 3,000 adult patients with RD from 40 countries, based on data from the Global Rheumatology Alliance, found an increased risk for hospitalization (46%) and death (9%) among SLE and vasculitis patients.
 The major risk-factors for hospitalization were history of cardiovascular disease, Afro-American, Hispanic or Asian origin, and prednisone dose of > 10 mg/day.
 These studies suggested a protective role of TNF inhibitors and/or synthetic DMARDs regarding hospitalization (1-3).

 Covid-19 in pediatric rheumatic patients